Assassin1Zero/html5-videobox/README.md

 Within the index.html file there are various configuration options that can be adjusted to change the behavior and appearance of the video box.

-The videobox API handles configuration of the HTML5 video tag and sets up
+The videobox API handles configuration of the HTML5 video tag and manages playback and muting audio until user interaction.

-The video box can be customized to show a static poster image before and after the video content plays.
+The video box can be customized to show a static 300x250 poster image before and after the video content plays.

 It is also possible to change the button theme from white to black, switch off autoplay and set an autoplay delay.